Stock Profit Calculator

 Stocks are traded each weekday, with the exception of holidays.
 During that time, their prices fluctuate up and down based on what the market says, and this fluctuation is a supply and demand economic effect.

 As more people demand the stock (want to buy it), the higher its price will go.
-Alternatively, as more people want to supply the stock to the market (looking to sell it), the farther down its price will go.
+Alternatively, as more people want to supply the stock to the market (looking to sell it), the lower its price will go.

 Eventually the price reaches an equilibrium price, which is where each trade occurs.